Harney County School District #3

 Accreditation Commission (NWAC) recognizing BHS for being an accredited high

 A message from Dr. Marilyn McBride

-our children in our community.
-Our adopted budget provides funds for a full
+serve our children in our community.
+Our adopted budget provides funds for a

-school year without cutting any instructional days or laying off any teachers.
+full school year without cutting any instructional hours or laying off any

 Harney County School District is one of the larger employers in our community.

 In the state of Oregon, schools are bigger than any state agency or private